caporaso-lab/genome-sampler/docs/tutorial.md

 ## Using `genome-sampler` (step-by-step instructions)
 If you are working with the tutorial data above, then you will need to enter the tutorial directory.
-If your are working with your own data, then replace file paths as appropriate.
+If you are working with your own data, then replace file paths as appropriate.

 ```